Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

 Mo.js

 Mo.js is a great example of an open source, modular effects library, allowing users to pull certain effects and ignore others as their needs dictate.
-By building multiple effects on the same framework, these libraries solve a lot of compatibility issues before they even become a factor.
-And because many of them are open source, designers are able to modify the underlying code for their own purposes without worrying about copyright issues or ownership disputes.
 The image above, for their Motion effect, is a great example of the kinds of clean, simple animations mo.js can support.

 There is a great Codepen article that details usage and examples.